 Developed by CBH in conjunction with Main Roads WA, HMMS seeks to reduce the instances of overloaded grain trucks arriving at CBH receival sites.
 During harvest, growers can forfeit grain from overloaded trucks, which is then sold and the resulting funds provided to WA charities.

-- Contribute to the vitality, development, wellbeing and/or safety of grain growing regions
+- Contribute to the vitality, development, wellbeing and/or safety of WA grain growing regions,

-- A registered charity (governing body to be nominated, not individual branches)
+- Be a registered charity (governing body to be nominated, not individual branches, clubs or groups).

 The HMMS scheme cannot receive nominations to support: